soham1334/RouteMaster-App-Algo-/README.md

 +----------------------+           +-----------------------------+
 ```

-### 🎯 Key Components Summary
+## 🎯 Key Components Summary

+---

-## 🔁 Global Trigger Manager
+### 🔁 Global Trigger Manager

-The Global Trigger Manager is responsible for starting ingestion jobs based on external triggers.
+The **Global Trigger Manager** is responsible for starting ingestion jobs based on external triggers.
 These triggers can come in two main forms:

 - **Cron Jobs:** Scheduled executions defined using cron expressions.
 For example, a user might configure a data ingestion task to run every hour or every Monday at 9 AM.
 - **Webhooks:** An HTTP API endpoint is exposed, and when it's called (usually by another system), it initiates the ingestion process.

 This component ensures that jobs start at the right time or in response to specific external events.
 It also validates and prevents duplicate triggers for the same job when one is already running.
-Think of it as the gatekeeper that decides when to start ingestion.
+Think of it as the gatekeeper that decides *when* to start ingestion.

 ---

-## 🧠 Ingestion Job Manager
+### 🧠 Ingestion Job Manager

-The Ingestion Job Manager maintains a registry of all ingestion jobs in the system.
+The **Ingestion Job Manager** maintains a registry of all ingestion jobs in the system.
 For each job, it keeps track of metadata like:

 - The job's unique ID
 - Its current state (idle, running, completed, failed)